-During 2020, the overall responsibility of the Actuarial Function ("AF") falls under the Risk and Actuarial Department and comprises of three specialised actuaries.
-The AF also has a direct reporting line to the BoD, through which it is possible to escalate issues and act independently from Management.
+Responsibility of the Actuarial Function ("AF") falls under the Risk and Actuarial Department and comprises of the Head of the Actuarial Function and specialised actuaries.
+The AF also has a direct reporting line to the BoD, through the Risk Committee through which it is possible to escalate issues and act independently from Management.
 The AF and the associated reporting lines are free from influences that may compromise their ability to undertake their duties in an objective, fair and independent manner.